 Single Responsibility Principle

-As you go forth and create classes, the main thing to keep in mind is that your skill and judgement in creating C# classes will improve over time.
-The best way to improve is to write lots of code, ask lots of questions, and continue learning.
+As you go forth and create classes, the main thing to keep in mind is that your skill and judgment in creating Java classes will improve over time.
+The best way to improve is to write lots of code, ask lots of questions, and continue learning!

-If you are interested in learning more about the Single Responsibility Principle, you can check out the entry on Wikipedia .
+If you are interested in learning more about Single Responsibility Principle , you can check out the entry on Wikipedia.